countriesdb/examples/README.md

 Every example here uses the same widget build that powers the live documentation on **[countriesdb.com](https://countriesdb.com)**, ensuring that code on GitHub matches what developers see on the official site.

-These examples are maintained by **[NAYEE LLC](https://nayee.net)** — the publisher of CountriesDB — and are updated in lockstep with each widget release to maintain consistency across documentation, npm, and integration guides.
+These examples are maintained by **[NAYEE LLC](https://nayee.net)** (the publisher of CountriesDB) and are updated in lockstep with each widget release to maintain consistency across documentation, npm, and integration guides.